meodai/palette-aldente/README.md

 # palette-aldente 🍝

-Helps maintaining and publishing your favourite color palettes:
+Color palette parser that helps maintaining and publishing your favourite color palettes:

 - Makes sure your `yml` or `json` is actually valid
 - Exports it to JSON